 “And another thing,” He is reported as saying.
 “That fecking Burren place, shur what is it but a few fields covered in more shagging rocks.
 Jaysus if I had my way I’d bulldoze the whole place and build houses on it.
 And they give out about the housing shortage!
 Jaysus I ask you.”

-“Take The Rock of Cashel, another bloody rock, at least in Dublin we have the Zoo, Temple Bar and that famous GPO place for people to visit.
+“Take The Rock of Cashel, another bloody rock, at least there’s lots of things to do in Dublin like the Zoo, Temple Bar and that famous GPO place for people to visit.
 They don’t need to spend their days looking at rock after rock after bloody rock.